Richard-ML/Uber_Game_Engine/PhysicsEngine/ReadMe.txt

     DYNAMIC LINK LIBRARY : PhysicsEngine Project Overview
 ========================================================================

-AppWizard has created this PhysicsEngine DLL for you.

-This file contains a summary of what you will find in each of the files that make up your PhysicsEngine application.

 PhysicsEngine.vcxproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and